-Now, the second way to do this is by adding them to your simmering broth and let them cook that way.
+The second way to do this is by adding them to your simmering broth and letting them cook that way.
 It is so good that way.
 Again, it will only take a few minutes to cook them, so add them at the end.

 The Finished Creole Shrimp and Sausage

 It is a tradition to eat dishes like this with fluffy white rice.
 You can serve it with whatever you want, but this is how we like it!

 I scooped in a generous amount of the sausage gravy, topped it with the shrimp, then added the rice on the side.
 I also love to add a few sliced green onions on top too.